jhpyle/docassemble/_docs/security.md

 accounts on production servers, and that you only install **docassemble** add-on packages that you have carefully reviewed.

+On a production server, you should make sure the [Configuration] contains the following:

+{% highlight yaml %}
+debug: False
+allow demo: False
+enable playground: False
+{% endhighlight %}

+The [`debug`] directive will turn off the "Source" tab, so that users cannot see any source code of the interviews.
+This will also improve site performance.

+The [`allow demo`] directive will prevent users from accessing any of the sample interviews in the `docassemble.base` and `docassemble.demo` packages.
+These are helpful on a development server because developers can access them from the Examples page of the [Playground].
+However, on a production server there is no reason why users should be able to run such interviews.

+The [`enable playground`] directive will make the [Playground] inoperable.
+Any attempt by a user to use a [Playground] interview will fail.
+Users with developer and administrator accounts will not see the [Playground]-related options in the menus.

 # <a name="sessionkeys"></a>Avoiding sharing session keys

 Each session of a **docassemble** interview is uniquely identified by